Top Trends in Remote Maintenance Management

 How can teams transition to remote maintenance?

 Start by adopting a cloud-based CMMS for centralized task management.
 Integrate IoT monitoring for real-time equipment insights.
-Train staff to use remote tools effectively.
+You should train staff to use remote tools effectively.
 Small, incremental changes can make the transition smoother and more manageable.